Senate votes to end F-22 production

 The plane’s supporters, who ranged from hawkish Republicans to Democrats close to organized labor, also voiced concern over the possible loss of high-paying manufacturing jobs at a time when the economy is in turmoil.

 Georgia U.S. Sens.
-Saxby Chambliss and Johnny Isakson, both Republicans, had urged colleagues not to cut funding for the fighter jets, which undergo final assembly here in Georgia.
+Saxby Chambliss and Johnny Isakson, both Republicans, had urged colleagues not to cut funding for the fighter jets, which according to the Times, have never been used in war.
+The plane’s final assembly is conducted in the Peach State.
 A Lockheed-Martin spokesman tells CL simply, “We will support the U.S. government’s final decision on the F-22 program.”

 (Courtesy Lockheed-Martin)